FAQs.

 Whilst we work with all trainees to offer a reasonable travel distance for placements, we will always prioritise a high-quality placement experience.
 This is no comment on any school or department however the SCITT will carefully consider capacity before assigning any placement.
 All trainees are notified of their home school placements in late June/early July.

-employment, the majority of our trainees do.
+Whilst we cannot guarantee that trainees will secure employment, the majority of our trainees do.
 It is certainly our vision to “grow our own teachers” and recruit from our own pool of trainees but we cannot predict with any accuracy where the vacancies will arise.

 Our programme will give you the opportunity to learn ‘on the job’ from the very beginning.
 You will benefit from working and learning every day in a school and benefit from immediate insight into what teaching involves.
-However this doesn’t mean you will be teaching classes before you’ve had a chance to find your feet.
+However, this doesn’t mean you will be teaching classes before you’ve had a chance to find your feet.
 You will have an extended support network of experienced teachers and mentors on hand to help you throughout the programme.

 UK ENIC are the National Information Centre for the recognition and evaluation of international qualifications and skills.
 UK ENIC provide candidates with a Statement of Comparability which will clearly state whether your qualifications are equivalent to UK qualifications.
 Very often, overseas candidates are asked to undertake an equivalency test in English, as English studied overseas may have been studied as a foreign language.
 It is very helpful to providers if candidates have gained this